What is Normative Economics?

 Prominent Normative Economists

-2. Amartya Sen – Amartya Sen is a 20th-century Indian economist and a Nobel laureate.
-He tries to discuss the distinction between positive and normative economics in his book “Economic Behavior and Moral Sentiments.”
-He emphasizes the fact that since welfare economics have a significant impact on actual behavior, ethical considerations should have a greater role in welfare economics, which according to him, have been largely ignored.
+Amartya Sen is a 20th-century Indian economist and a Nobel laureate.
+Sen tried to discuss the distinction between positive and normative economics in his book “Economic Behavior and Moral Sentiments.”
+He emphasizes the fact that since welfare economics have a significant impact on actual behavior, ethical considerations should have a greater role in welfare economics, which, according to him, have been largely ignored.

 Normative Economics vs. Positive Economics